Performance Evaluation for Classified Employees

 As an alternative to reassignment or demotion, the supervisor may elect to maintain the employee in his or her position and eliminate the duties that the employee was unable to successfully fulfill.
 This reduction in duties must be accompanied by a concurrent salary reduction of at least 5%.

-If the supervisor, reviewer and HR Employee Relations Representative determine that termination from employment is the proper action based on the re-evaluation, the employee will be terminated at the conclusion of the re-evaluation period.
+If the supervisor, reviewer and HR Consultant determine that termination from employment is the proper action based on the re-evaluation, the employee will be terminated at the conclusion of the re-evaluation period.

 6.9 Performance Increases

 The General Assembly and the Governor annually determine the statewide average performance increase for the university's workforce if state funds allow for such an increase.
 The university is not authorized to supplement the funding provided by the General Assembly and Governor for employee performance increases.

 The Commonwealth may implement a pay for performance program in which pay increases are tied to the employee's particular rating.
 The exact figure, which by percentage will be the same for all full-time employees with similar ratings, will be determined by the senior leaders working in conjunction with the university Compensation Committee and Human Resources.